 When it comes to carefully curated lists, this one kind of takes the cake.
-It’s literally EVERYTHING one person would need to cross America on a bike.
+It’s literally EVERYTHING one person would need to bikepack across America.

 Escape Adventures founder Jared Fisher has crossed the country from different directions multiple times.
 He’ll be the first to admit that not everything goes smoothly on the first (or second…) try.
 Imaginative improvisation has gotten him through some tight spots.
 But now, he’s narrowed the cross country necessities to a concise list of creative essentials in order to bikepack across America.